Blockstream/gdk/docs/source/gdk-ntf.rst

 :block/block_hash: The hash of the block.
 :block/block_height: The height of the block.
 :block/initial_timestamp: Multisig only.
-The time that the users wallet was created, in seconds since the epoc.
+The time that the users wallet was created, in seconds since the epoch.
 :block/previous_hash: The hash of the block prior to this block.